Existence of moduli spaces for algebraic stacks: Valuative criteria for stacks

 If $\cX$ is an algebraic stack over a quasi-separated algebraic space $S$ and $s \in |S|$, let $\cX_s$ be the fiber product $\cX \times_S \Spec(\kappa(s))$, where $\kappa(s)$ is the residue field of $s$.

-\begin{lem} Let $S$ be a quasi-separated algebraic space and $f \co \cX \to \cY$ be a morphism of algebraic stacks, locally of finite presentation over $S$ with affine stabilizers.
-Suppose that $\cY$ is locally linearly reductive and $f$ is $\Theta$-surjective.
+\begin{lem} Let $S$ be a quasi-separated algebraic space and $f \co \cX \to \cY$ be a morphism of algebraic stacks, locally of finite presentation and quasi-separated over $S$, with affine stabilizers.
+Suppose that $\cY$ is locally reductive and $f$ is $\Theta$-surjective.
 If $x \in |\cX|$ is a point with image $s \in |S|$ such that $x \in |\cX_s|$ is closed, then $f(x) \in |\cY_s|$ is closed. \end{lem}

 \begin{proof} We immediately reduce to the case when $S$ is the spectrum of an algebraically closed field $k$ and $x \in |\cX|$ is a closed point.
 If $f(x)$ is not closed, then there exists a specialization $f(x) \rightsquigarrow y_0$ of $k$-points to a closed point.
 By \Cref{L:isotrivial}, there exists a morphism $\Theta_k \to \cY$ realizing $f(x) \rightsquigarrow y_0$.
 As the diagram